In the 1930’s, a rather unusual court case came to pass…

 The look of shock on the shop-keepers face was priceless!

 How could the mayor betray his people like that?
 The businesses who paid the taxes of the city and helped keep it running?
-Meanwhile a poor, law-breaking, thieving woman was being let off scott-free without any punishment whatsoever?
+Meanwhile a poor, law-breaking, thieving woman was being let off scot-free without any punishment whatsoever?

 Nobody understood that, until Mayor LaGuardia issued his second sentence for the afternoon: